 Section 36(3A)(a)(i)-(a)(ii) of the LG Act also requires that a PoM that is specific to a reserve, include a description of the condition of the land and any buildings or other improvements on the land and their use as of the date of adoption of the plan.
-In order to maintain continuity between Council's generic and specific PoMs, the assessment of any buildings located on land to which this PoM applies, was undertaken in a manner consistent with the condition categories specified in Council's Building Asset Management Plan (August 2019) as outlined in Table 5.1 below.
+In order to maintain continuity between Council's generic and specific PoMs, the assessment of any buildings located on land to which this PoM applies, was undertaken in a manner consistent with the condition categories specified in Council's Building Asset Management Plan (August 2019) as outlined in Table 5.1.1 below.

-% of total value Condition Remaining life Rating 1 Very good 100% 29 2 Good 75% 57 3 50% 11 Average 4 25% 2 Poor
+Condition Rating Remaining life % of total value

+1 Very good 100% 29

+2 Good 75% 57

+3 Average 50% 11

+4 Poor 25% 2

+5 Very Poor 0% 1

-Table 5.1: Condition categories in Council's Building Asset Management Plan
+Table 5.1.1: Condition categories in Council's Building Asset Management Plan